 Digital Humanities: Tools & Software

-An introductory guide to the wide world of the Digital Humanities for the University of Tennessee Libraries community.
+A research guide to the wide world of the Digital Humanities for the University of Tennessee Libraries community.

 Setting up an environment for digital humanities computational work can be time-consuming and difficult.
 DHbox addresses this problem by streamlining installation processes and providing a digital humanities laboratory in the cloud through simple sign-in via a web browser.